Coronavirus advice on visiting the Hospice

 We are continuing to monitor the current situation regarding COVID-19 (Coronavirus) and follow Government and NHS England advice on how to best respond.
 The health and wellbeing of our patients, visitors, staff and volunteers remains of the highest importance to us.

 Update for visitors

-In response to the recent government announcement, we have implemented the following restrictions.
+In response to government guidelines, we have implemented the following restrictions.

 Number of visitors

 To prevent further spread we will continue to limit visitor numbers to one per patient at any one time, and a maximum of two visitors within a 24-hour period, with no overnight visits.
 Before being admitted, our visitors will be advised on visiting arrangements and the requirement to wear a mask before entering the Hospice.

 To reduce the number of people we have on site during this time, we are no longer able to provide waiting areas within the Hospice.
 We are asking visitors to wait offsite until they are able to see their loved one.

 All staff* and visitors are requested to wear face coverings in Willen Hospice.

 Please put on your mask before entering the Hospice.
 If you are visiting a patient with suspected Covid-19 we will ask you to wear PPE which we will provide.
 Anyone visiting a loved one must, in addition to wearing a mask, follow handwashing and sanitising advice, and go directly to their bedroom.

 (*Our staff and volunteers will wear masks while in the building, in all areas including clinical and office areas, with exception of Reception and where any staff sit in an office on their own).